KazWolfe/XIVDeck/README.md

 The XIVDeck plugins are available for download from [this repository's Releases page](https://github.com/KazWolfe/XIVDeck/releases).

-To install the Stream Deck plugin, simply open the `XIVDeck-StreamDeckPlugin.streamDeckPlugin` file.
+To install the Stream Deck plugin, simply open the `XIVDeck.streamDeckPlugin` file.
 The Elgato Stream Deck software will take care of all installation steps.

-To install the FFXIV plugin, simply enable the Dalamud Testing repository in your local installation and install the XIVDeck Game Plugin.
+To install the FFXIV plugin, simply enable the Dalamud Testing repository in your local installation and install the `XIVDeck Game Plugin`.

 ### Building the Plugin